Undergraduate Science Research

 Led by Meredith Protas, PhD

-Led by Randall Hall, PhD
+Led by Renuka Sivapatham, PhD

-Natural Products Research
+Chemistry of Natural Marine Products

 The long range goal of our laboratory is to isolate and characterize natural products from terrestrial and marine derived extracts provided by the National Cancer Institute and prepare them to be screened as libraries of pure compounds against new disease targets to search for: a) therapeutic lead structures in biomedical research and or b) novel molecular probes in chemical biology.